solaeus/dust/README.md

 To build from source, clone the repository and run `cargo run` to start the shell.
 To see other command line options, use `cargo run -- --help`.

+## Implementation

+Dust is formally defined as a Tree Sitter grammar in the tree-sitter-dust module.
+Tree sitter generates a parser, written in C, from a set of rules defined in JavaScript.
+Dust itself is a rust binary that calls the C parser using FFI.
+Dust does not use Javascript at runtime.

+Tree Sitter generates a concrete syntax tree, which the Rust code maps to an abstract syntax tree by traversing each node once.
+Tree sitter is fast enough to be updated on every keystroke which is perfect for a data-oriented language like Dust because it allows only the relevant sections to be re-evaluated and the result displayed instantly.

 ## Contributing

 Please submit any thoughts or suggestions for this project.
-To contribute a new command, see the library documentation.
+For instructions on the internal API, see the library documentation.
 Implementation tests are written in dust and are run by a corresponding rust test so dust tests will be run when `cargo test` is called.

 ## The Dust Programming Language

-Dust is a hard fork of [evalexpr]; a simple expression language.
-Dust's core language features maintain this simplicity.
-But it can manage large, complex sets of data and perform complicated tasks through commands.
 It should not take long for a new user to learn the language, especially with the assistance of the shell.
 If your editor supports tree sitter, you can use [tree-sitter-dust] for syntax highlighting and completion support.
 Aside from this guide, the best way to learn dust is to read the examples and tests to get a better idea of what dust can do.

-### Variables and Data Types
+### Declaring Variables

 Variables have two parts: a key and a value.
 The key is always a text string.
 The value can be any of the following data types: